 By diversifying, or having your super invested in a number of asset classes, you reduce the risk of your investment losing value because poor performance in one asset class can potentially be offset by better performance in another.

-The table overleaf lists the types of asset classes and the different levels of risk and return of each.
+The table overleaf lists the six main types of asset classes that you need to know about and the different levels of risk and return of each.

 5. What are asset classes? (continued)